 Several projects at the Museum of Childhood provide illustrative examples of the way artistic intervention has used objects and archival materials, primarily photographs, to produce narratives that blur boundaries between fact and fiction, artistic and museum ethnography/anthropology practice, and collective and personal memory.
 The first was a manipulation of well-loved childhood toys.
 The second were re-purposed historic photographs.

-Within the large collection of toys of the Museum of Childhood is a Mickey Mouse rubber toy (Fig. 3-1).
-It is one of the eleven different models of rubber Mickey Mouse toys which were produced at the “Biserka” Factory in Zagreb (Fig. 3-2).
+Within the large collection of toys of the Museum of Childhood is a Mickey Mouse rubber toy (Fig. 3.1).
+It is one of the eleven different models of rubber Mickey Mouse toys which were produced at the “Biserka” Factory in Zagreb (Fig. 3.2).
 The factory, established in 1956, specialized in the production of toys, games, and balls.
 As a result of the Civil War in the 1990s and post-war events, the factory has stopped working.
 Thus, the possibility of reconstructing relevant data, which would ideally come from the source itself, was inevitably made more difficult.

-Fig. 1.
-Mickey Mouse rubber toy, on the left is the Fig. 2.
+Fig. 3.1.
+Mickey Mouse rubber toy, on the left is the Fig. 3.2.
 One of several types of toy packaging

 condition when found at the flea market. from the “Biserka” Factory.

 Production: “Biserka” Factory, Zagreb, From the collection of the Museum of Childhood.

 SFR Yugoslavia, 1968, product number 155.

 From the Collection of the Museum of Childhood.

 Based on the die-cast label on the back side of the Mickey Mouse’s ears, relevant production data can be identified such as the location and manufacturer ("Biserka" Factory, Zagreb, SFR Yugoslavia), the year (1968), and the article number (155), referring to the number of the product in the line of the entire toy production within the factory.
-In situations where the date of production is not indicated on the toy, this product or article number allows us to determine an approximate period of the production.
+In situations where the date of production is not indicated on the toy, this product or article number allows us to determine an approximate period of production.
 Also indicated is that production was done with a license from the Walt Disney Company.
-Marked on the back of the neck is the number of the mold, 4; numbering of molds was introduced in order to create a system which would made it easier to extract and change molds which had some kind of error.
+Marked on the back of the neck is the number of the mold, 4; numbering of molds was introduced in order to create a system which made it easier to extract and change molds which had some kind of error.

 The “Biserka” Factory was the only Yugoslavian toy factory which had the official license from the Walt Disney Company.
 It is not known exactly when the license was obtained, but some conclusions could be drawn indirectly.
 The models of other rubber toys in the collection of the museum, which are marked with item number 58 and number 69, date from 1960.
 It can be concluded that during one year the factory produced about twelve different rubber models.
 The lowest model number of a Disney toy in the collection is 31, which means that this model probably dates from 1958.
 Therefore, the beginning of the official license could be dated to that year, but could also quite possibly date from the year when factory started operating.

 Each Mickey Mouse toy in the collection of the Museum of Childhood is different.
-Not only because of the different conditions in which they were kept and used in their original context and where they were found after being abandoned by their owners, but also because of variations which originated during production.
-Different factors included the change of the workers who worked on the production line and who painted parts of the toys by hand.
+Not only because of the distinct conditions in which they were kept and used in their original context and where they were found after being abandoned by their owners, but also because of variations which originated during production.
+Such factors included the change of the workers who worked on the production line and who painted parts of the toys by hand.
 Another factor was the availability of regular colors, blue for pants and yellow for the t-shirt.
 Some toys were painted with colors that were not standard for the given model; such models are much less commonly circulated.